poseidon-framework/minotaur-recipes/README.md

 This step takes place locally at [MPI-EVA](https://www.eva.mpg.de/index).
 The machinery described in the
 [poseidon-eager GitHub repository](https://github.com/poseidon-framework/poseidon-eager)
-uses the package skeleton to:
+uses the package recipe to:

 - download the raw data from the public archive URLs in the SSF file (using `scripts/download_ena_data.py` and `scripts/run_download.sh`)
 - Validate the downloaded data, and create symlinks with clearer naming (`scripts/validate_downloaded_data.sh`).
 This allows the one-to-many relationship between raw data and `poseidon_ids`.
-- Apply the `*_tsv_patch.sh` of the package skeleton to create the finalised nf-core/eager TSV.
+- Apply the `*_tsv_patch.sh` of the package recipe to create the finalised nf-core/eager TSV.
 - Use `run_eager.sh` to run nf-core/eager.
   - This uses the finalised TSV as its input
-  - And load the `.config` of the package skeleton to apply all default parameters, as well as any relevant `CaptureType` and package-specific parameters.
+  - And load the `.config` of the package recipe to apply all default parameters, as well as any relevant `CaptureType` and package-specific parameters.